BimBim134/Vibe/README.md

 ## Backstory :

-I'm a student interested about everything telecom and espacially radio communications.
-I am a certified radio-ham (F4JBO) and I as such, intrigued by SSTV and digital modes.
+I'm a student interested about everything telecom and especially radio communications.
+I am a certified radio-ham (F4JBO) and as such, intrigued by SSTV and digital modes.

 I rapidly wanted to try to find a new way to send picture in a more effective way using more modern technique than SSTV.
 I explored lots of different modulation technique, ways of compressing image etc...